International Sustainability Campus Network=

 DC College and University Sustainability Pledge (CUSP)

-Georgetown is a signatory to the District of Columbia Mayor’s College and University Sustainability Pledge (CUSP).
+Georgetown is a signatory to the District of Columbia Mayor’s College and University Sustainability Pledge (CUSP) (new window).
 This initiative invites colleges and universities in the District to commit to participate in advancing the Mayor’s ambitious goal of making the District of Columbia the most sustainable city in America.
 The CUSP recognizes the critical leadership role of the District’s colleges and universities in advancing sustainability on campus and in the community.
-The pledge is an agreement by the schools to pursue a range of sustainability measures related to energy use and buildings, green education, transportation, waste reduction, grounds maintenance, purchasing, and the monitoring and reporting of progress.
+The pledge (new window)is an agreement by the schools to pursue a range of sustainability measures related to energy use and buildings, green education, transportation, waste reduction, grounds maintenance, purchasing, and the monitoring and reporting of progress.

 U.S. Green Building Council